-Sapna is experienced in commercial contracts, product liability, professional negligence and commercial dispute resolution.
-She read law at Cambridge University and qualified as a solicitor with Freshfields Bruckhaus Deringer in 1999.
+Sapna read law at Cambridge University and qualified as a solicitor with Freshfields Bruckhaus Deringer in 1999.
 She authors articles regularly on a variety of current legal issues affecting businesses.
 She has contributed several articles to LexisNexis, the Commercial Litigation Journal and the Commercial Procurement and Outsourcing Journal.
-She is also a qualified solicitor-advocate and a speaker on dispute resolution for Central Law Training and Crafty Counsel.
+She is also a qualified solicitor-advocate and has spoken on dispute resolution for gunnercooke as well as Central Law Training and Crafty Counsel.

 - Professional services firms